 Durga Puja, the festival celebrated to pay homage to Goddess Durga, is one of the numerous festivals celebrated in India.
+The significance of Durga Puja extends far beyond a mere festival; it symbolizes the triumph of good over evil and the divine feminine power, with devotees coming together to celebrate and seek the blessings of Goddess Durga.
 What is unique about our festivals is how we all get together to celebrate them.
 Religion, caste or any other barrier have no role to play in festivities.
 Our festivals are a testimony to our being one despite all the diversity.
+This festival is at the heart of Indian culture and many eagerly await the announcement of the 2023 Durga Puja date to plan their celebrations in advance.

 Also known as Durgotsava or Sharodotsava, Durga Puja is celebrated in different parts of the country like Odisha, Assam, Tripura, Bihar and Jharkhand.
 However, it is usually associated with the Bengali community.

-Durga Puja is an annual five-day celebration which pays homage to Maa Durga, signifying the victory of good over evil, the killing of the demon king Mahishasur.
-As per Hindu mythology, the goddess visits her earthly abode during this time to bless her devotees.
+Durga Puja is an annual five-day celebration which pays homage to Maa Durga.
+The significance of Durga Puja is held in the message of victory of good over evil.
+As per Hindu mythology, Durga Maa kills the evil demon king Mahishasur and then visits her earthly abode during this time to bless her devotees.
 It is also, in part, a harvest festival which celebrates the goddess as the motherly power behind all of life and creation.

 The festival begins on the same day as Navratri, a nine-day festival celebrated in many parts of northern and western India.
 It also coincides with the festival of Dussehra.